Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 for the downstream task and frozen**
 Meaning in opt1 hubert is not finetuned.
 In opt2, hubert is fine-tuned for classification.
 I am going to start with option 2 here.
 Standlone finetuning would most probably give better results than just loading pretrained model.

+# Multi-task instruction fine-tuning
+Rather than setting up a three-way classification, each class is handled as a separate binary classification task.
+This will later allows us to evaluate performance as three separate detection tasks.

+1. task 1: Continuing Speech (0)  --> encoded as (100)
+2. task 2: Backchannel (1)        --> encoded as (010)
+3. task 3: Turn-taking (2)        --> encoded as (001)